willcl-ark/bitcoin/doc/zmq.md

    - `D` : block with this hash disconnected
    - `R` : transaction with this hash removed from mempool for non-block inclusion reason
    - `A` : transaction with this hash added to mempool

+The `sequence` topic publishes block connect and disconnect events, and mempool add and removal events.
+It does not publish every transaction from connected or disconnected blocks.
+Transaction removal messages are published for non-block inclusion removals, such as expiry, size limiting, reorg, conflict, or replacement.
+When assumeutxo is in use, `C` messages are not published for historical blocks connected to the background validation chainstate.

+For a single ZMQ notifier, messages are published in the order the node processes the corresponding validation and mempool events.
+Subscribers should still use the notifier stream's message sequence number to detect lost messages and should use RPC to confirm current state when needed.
+ZMQ delivery is not synchronized with RPC responses unless the RPC explicitly documents such synchronization.

+Clients that track the mempool can use `getrawmempool` with `mempool_sequence=true` to reconcile a mempool snapshot with the mempool sequence numbers published on the `sequence` topic.

 ### Implementing ZMQ client